smithlauren/STAT545-participation/README.md

 Each folder corresponds to a class meeting and contains the in-class activitiess and/or exercises from the corresponding class.

-Below are links to class folder:
+Below are links to the class meeting folders:

 [Class Meeting 1](https://github.com/smithlauren/STAT545-participation/tree/master/cm001)